krakend/krakend-documentation/endpoints/parameter-forwarding.md

 Read the [`/__debug/` endpoint](/docs/endpoints/debug-endpoint/) to understand how to test query string parameters.

 ## Headers forwarding
 KrakenD **does not send client headers to the backend by default**.
-Use `headers_to_pass`.
+Use `input_headers`.

-Declare the list of headers sent by the client that you want to let pass to the backend with the `headers_to_pass` option.
+Declare the list of headers sent by the client that you want to let pass to the backend with the `input_headers` option.

 A client request from a browser or a mobile client usually contains a lot of headers, including cookies.
 Typical examples of the variety of headers that clients send are `Host`, `Connection`, `Cache-Control`, `Cookie`... and a long, long etcetera.
 The backend usually does not need any of this to return the content.